Side by side for the Gospel

 We explore each of these things at Unite.
 We acknowledge that not everyone can do all of these things all the time, and we do not teach these as legalistic requirements.
 But as these things are worked out in your own life, you will find yourself making a contribution towards the mission of the church.

-Unite is the key step in the pathway towards membership at North Coast Church.
+Unite is the final step in the pathway towards membership at North Coast Church.
 Membership is reserved for Christians: those people who have repented of their sins, and give up their lives daily for the sake of serving Jesus.
 Mark 8:34-35: “If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel’s will save it.”

 Additionally, and crucially, Unite is for those Christians who consider North Coast Church their spiritual home.
 Membership is specifically about joining with other Christians in this local church for propagating our common and specific mission together.